 What happens to children who eat like this?
 My case files illustrate that they get sick more often, become constipated, behave poorly, acquire anemia, acquire deficits of nutrients that impair them functionally, can’t focus, don’t sleep, and may not grow as expected, just for starters.
 But now, we can rest assured knowing that this is okay, as long as your child has autism, thanks to this research.

-I noted astounding methodology flaws in this paper that let the data show – essentially, nothing.
+I saw flaws in the Pediatrics study that let the data show – essentially, nothing.
 Here’s where the study went wrong – the errors are many, and egregious:

 1) The study group was disproportionately small compared to the control group: There were only 79 children with autism, but nearly 13,000 typical control children.
 This diffuses differences that might exist between the two groups.
 The controls will present such a wide swath of eating patterns as to make any difference with the small clinical group vanish.